Actipro/WPF-Controls/Documentation/topics/docking/workspace-mdi-features/tabbed-mdi.md

 ## New Tab Buttons

 The [TabbedMdiHost](xref:@ActiproUIRoot.Controls.Docking.TabbedMdiHost).[ContainersHaveNewTabButtons](xref:@ActiproUIRoot.Controls.Docking.TabbedMdiHost.ContainersHaveNewTabButtons) property can be set to `true` to display a new tab button.
-When this button is clicked, the [DockSite](xref:@ActiproUIRoot.Controls.Docking.DockSite).[NewWindowRequested](xref:@ActiproUIRoot.Controls.Docking.DockSite.NewWindowRequested) event fires.
+When this button is clicked, the [DockSite](xref:@ActiproUIRoot.Controls.Docking.DockSite).[NewWindowRequested](xref:@ActiproUIRoot.Controls.Docking.DockSite.NewWindowRequested) event is raised.
 A handler of this event should activate a new document.

 This feature is useful for browser-like applications and works best when the [TabOverflowBehavior](xref:@ActiproUIRoot.Controls.Docking.TabbedMdiHost.TabOverflowBehavior) is set to `Shrink` or `ShrinkWithMenu`.